piotr25691/DDR-A3-KIT/README.md

 - Needs several restarts to boot without crashing.
 - Announcer may quit talking at some point.
 - Encore Extra Stage is not operational, and will crash the game.
-- Course Mode is a work in progress and wasn't fully themed.
+- Course Mode is incomplete and I don't recommend using it.
+- DanceStages are not supported, use the `legacy` branch to support them.

 <sub><sup>*Build date: 2023-04-12</sub></sup>